 Tourists can find the best attractions in Penang Island in Malaysia.
-This island is an incredible destination where historical architecture and tourism attraction is abundant.
+This island is an incredible destination with abundant historical architecture and tourist attractions.
 You can discover national parks or incredible architecture on this island.
 From colonial structures to contemporary street art, Penang Island is a cultural hub in Asia.
 The best of them is the wonderful Malaysian food and its beautiful pier.
 That is why Penang Island is a wonderful place to visit.

-Wharf houses here still stand with the help of renovation as well as adding things like electricity and running water.
+Wharf houses here still stand with the help of renovation and adding things like electricity and running water.
 The nature of construction here is a clear reference to the recent past.
 The Chew Jetty is in stark contrast to contemporary buildings in Penang.

-Penang National Park is one of the most popular places for hiking and camping on the island.
-Many of these areas are pristine forests, therefore beginners should visit the park with a guide.
+The local National Park is one of the most popular attractions in Penang for hiking and camping on the island.
+Many of these areas are pristine forests; therefore, beginners should visit the park with a guide.

 The building has a clear Chinese influence that reflects the culture of the Hokkien community.
-If you visit this temple, you can see the ornate carved stones, the granite dragon, the golden details and the beautiful paper ceiling lights.
-For history and architecture enthusiasts, Khoo Kongsi is a memorable stop in Penang.
+If you visit this temple, you can see the ornate carved stones, the granite dragon, the golden details, and the beautiful paper ceiling lights.
+For history and architecture enthusiasts, Khoo Kongsi is a memorable stop along the streets of this city.

-One of the most interesting gardens in Penang is the tropical spice garden.
-This garden has local plants, spices and medicinal plants.
+One of the most interesting attractions in Penang is the tropical spice garden.
+This garden has local plants, spices, and medicinal plants.
 Malaysian cuisine is famous for its spices, so seeing this garden is a great way to see those mysterious ingredients growing naturally.
-The Tropical Spice Garden has a cooking school on site using the same ingredients.
+The Tropical Spice Garden has a cooking school on-site using the same ingredients.

 After walking around the garden, you can head to the cooking class.
 Fresh produce is picked up directly from the garden and added to your food to learn how to use it.
-For food lovers, the tropical spice garden at Batu Ferringhi is a must-visit attraction.
+The tropical spice garden at Batu Ferringhi is a must-visit attraction for food lovers.

-In North coast of the island, you can see Batu Ferringhi, which is one of the largest tourist centers in Penang as well.
-You will find plenty of restaurants, nightlife and accommodation along the sandy shoreline.
+On the North coast of the island, you can see Batu Ferringhi, which is one of the largest tourist attractions in Penang as well.
+You will find plenty of restaurants, nightlife, and accommodation along the sandy shoreline.

 After a day of relaxing on the beach, make your way to the Teluk Bahang, where there is a large collection of incredible seafood restaurants.